Skip to main content

 0 to 2 years - Bedtime routines for babies and young children

 It's important that your child's bedtime routine is consistent.
-Do it the same way at roughly the same time each night.
-The same steps should be followed by everyone caring for your child.
+Do it the same way at about the same time each night.
+Everyone caring for your child should follow the same steps.

 Newborn babies

 Newborn babies are too young to follow strict routines.
 Some babies sleep for long periods, others for a short time.
-Newborn babies don't know the difference between day and night.
+Newborns do not know the difference between day and night.

-Between 3 to 6 months, your baby is starting to identify the difference between day and night.
-A bedtime routine can help show your baby that sleep time is approaching.
+By between 3 months and 6 months, your baby starts to know the difference between day and night.
+A bedtime routine can help them sense it's nearly time to sleep.

-1. Feed your baby after a bath or after you change them into sleeping clothes.
+• bath your baby or change them into sleeping clothes

-2. Wait half an hour after feeding before putting them to bed.
-This is to avoid your baby linking feeding to going to sleep.
+• wait half an hour after feeding before putting them to bed - this stops them linking feeding with sleeping

-4. Do not talk loudly as it may encourage your baby to stay awake.
+• avoid talking loudly as it may encourage your baby to stay awake

-Avoid music, mobiles or light-up and electronic toys in or near the cot.
-They might disrupt sleep during the night.
+• avoid having mobiles or light-up and electronic toys in or near the cot - they might disturb your baby's sleep during the night

 If you have a mobile above the cot, phase it out by the time your baby is 5 months old.